 Chocolate Almond Date Torte is an easy gluten-free dessert recipe.
 A perfect dessert for anyone avoiding wheat.
 Only five ingredients plus decoration are needed to make this impressive dessert.
 The chocolate almond date torte uses five egg whites, dates, almonds or hazelnuts, dark chocolate, caster sugar, and then cream or cream cheese and berries to finish.
-For ease, I used flaked almonds as I had in the cupboard, and I didn't need to chop them.
-An easy recipe to prepare and bake a few days in advance.
+Sometimes for ease, I use flaked almonds.

 I was first introduced to a version of this date torte when a talented friend baked this for me many years ago.
 I was avoiding eating gluten at the time.
 After the first bite, I couldn't believe the texture of the dates, chocolate and gooey meringue.
 It is not too sweet and light.
 It's a textural meringue dessert but nothing like pavlova (as I don't like how sweet and creamy pavlova is).
 I have wanted to recreate a version of her recipe for a while now.
 Recently I had leftover egg whites to use up and thought this would be the perfect cake.